Hebrew source: הקפאת ביציות

 - Women interested in cryopreservation of their eggs in order to preserve them for later use by means of in vitro fertilization (IVF).

-- The process is relevant for:
+- The process is designed for two main purposes:

 - Fertility preservation for medical reasons.